menu

 One of the benefits of Kirtland Air Force Base is that there is very little traffic.
 The average commute to work is 10.67 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Kirtland Air Force Base ranks among the highest in the nation.
-Of the 25-and-older adult population in Kirtland Air Force Base, 44.12% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Kirtland Air Force Base is one of the most well-educated cities in the nation.
+44.12% of adults in Kirtland Air Force Base have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Kirtland Air Force Base in 2022 was $34,763, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $139,052 for a family of four.
 However, Kirtland Air Force Base contains both very wealthy and poor people as well.